Business

 Look after your work-life balance

-Many entrepreneurs make the mistake of burning the candle at both ends, thinking they can do everything, and burning themselves out before they’ve even fully succeeded yet.
+Many entrepreneurs make the mistake of burning the candle at both ends, thinking they can do everything, and burning themselves out before they’ve even fully succeeded.
 Make sure that’s not you by building in good practices early.

 You can’t pour from an empty cup, so make sure you’re getting enough rest, enough time away from work.
-You need to continue to see loved ones, and eating well and exercising will keep you more mentally and physically healthy, which is crucial.
+You need to continue seeing loved ones, and eating well and exercising will keep you mentally and physically healthier, which is crucial.

 Keep the dream alive